A common question among new parents is what’s the best seating option for a baby or toddler.

 - Many options are quite bulky, take up a lot of space and are difficult to store away.

-- A lot of high chairs, especially the more economical models, aren’t particularly attractive.
+- Many models, and especially the more economical ones, aren’t particularly attractive.

 What Is A Booster Seat?